a1-digital-international/exoscale-deployment-guides/volterra-sites/volterra-managed-waf.md

 ![305](img/305.png)

-**That's it!** We now have secured a globally distributed application with just a few clicks and have full insights about the traffic flow, attack vectors and issues of the application.
+**That's it!** We now have secured a globally distributed application with just a few clicks, have full insights about the traffic flow, attack vectors and issues of the application and most important: have taken care of data security by terminating TLS not in the cloud, but in the local GDPR-compliant, European datacenter.

 ## Additional Notice